roman-milk/roman-milk.github.io/tricked-into-lesbian-submission.md

  The words sounded so strange, yet I again obeyed, leaning forward, extending my tongue and licking.
 It was slightly sweaty, but didn't have the appalling taste I expected.
 I licked it for only a few seconds before Chantelle put a harness on my head.
 She explained, "Laura loves getting her, what did you call it, arse fucked.
 So while I take your anal cherry, you will fuck hers."

  I sat still until the harness was moved lower onto my mouth and I realized I now had a plastic cock poking straight out of my face.
 The surreal evening just continued to get more surreal, like I was living the longest, strangest dream of my life.
-Report_Story #3